yuehaowong/devOpsDemo/README-AWS.md

 1. Don't get carried away with that, though.
 We've got one more thing to implement: [CI/CD](https://github.com/CodesmithLLC/unit-13-devops/blob/master/README-TRAVIS.md)

+1. Don't forget to tear down your AWS application when the unit is over!
+Instructions are at the bottom of this ReadMe.

 ## Extensions

 1. ### Set up AWS and EB CLI